-Impossible Aerospace raises $9.4 million, launches drone that flies 2 hours on a single charge
+Impossible Aerospace raises $9.4 million, launches drone that flies 2 hours on a single charge - VentureBeat

 Alongside the fresh funding tranche, Impossible Aerospace is today officially launching its first product.
 The US-1 is a quadcopter drone featuring optical and thermal sensors, and it’s aimed at organizations such as firefighters, police departments, and rescue teams in the U.S.

-Founded out of Santa Clara, California in 2016, Impossible Aerospace‘s development team is composed of engineers from well-known companies in the motor and battery realm.
+Founded out of Santa Clara, California in 2016, Impossible Aerospace boasts a development team with engineers from well-known companies in the motor and battery realm.
 The startup’s founder and CEO, Spencer Gore, previously worked in various positions at both SpaceX and Tesla, most recently as “battery module design engineer” at Elon Musk’s electric car company.
 This kind of background provides a strong indication of Impossible Aerospace’s core focus.

 A typical drone from established brands likes DJI can last up to 30 minutes on a single charge, and though the company‘s professional-grade aircraft, such as the Matrice 200, promise closer to 40 minutes, this time restriction still limits how the drone can be used.
 With the US-1 drone, Impossible Aerospace promises a flight time of two hours on a single charge.

-The improved battery system is reflected in the price, with packages starting at $7,500, but this is a commercial not a consumer product.
+The improved battery system is reflected in the price, with packages starting at $7,500, but this is a commercial product, rather than one aimed at consumers.

 “The US-1 is more than just a drone,” said Gore.
 “It’s the first aircraft designed properly from the ground up to be electric, using existing battery cells without compromise.
 It’s not so much an aircraft as it is a flying battery, leveraging an energy source that doubles as its primary structure.
-This is how electric aircraft must be built, if they are to compete with conventional designs and displace petroleum fuels in aviation.”
+This is how electric aircraft must be built if they are to compete with conventional designs and displace petroleum fuels in aviation.”

 Impossible Aerospace had raised around $2 million prior to now, and with its latest cash bounty the company plans to scale production for the US-1 and develop new products down the road.